1 - GUIDELINES FOR SUBMISSION OF ABSTRACTS

 - Modes of presentation:

-In order to spend more time in open discussions and dialog between participants, papers will be presented mostly in Oral Communication Sessions.
+In order to spend more time in open discussions and dialog between participants, abstracts will be presented mostly in Oral Communication Sessions.
 Exceptionally, the work may be presented as an electronic poster.

-The subject of your of paper should be linked to one of the following areas:
+The subject of your of abstract should be linked to one of the following areas:

 • Global strategies, actions, funding and approaches to the promotion, protection and support of breastfeeding, healthy complementary feeding and in the fight against malnutrition and obesity;